 Which platform creators perform best largely depends on the social media demographics you plan to target.
 For example, if you want to reach Gen Z, TikTok will likely be the best-performing creator platform.
 You might want to work with high-engagement creators on platforms like TikTok and Instagram to target Gen Z and Millennials.

-Brands shouldn't select just anyone to partner with — there are a few tips to ensure you choose influencers that resonate with your audience.
+Brands shouldn't select just anyone to partner with—there are a few tips to ensure they choose influencers who resonate with their audience.

 There are several ways to find creators to partner with, and the most straightforward method is to look at who is already posting about your brand.
 Your most prominent advocates in user-generated content will make great creative partners, as their love for your brand is authentic, and they will be more eager to participate.
 You can start small by asking to repost UGC and conceptualize how to involve creators in your content planning process from there.